-Here are a few different ways to answer and prepare for the salary expectations question.
+Here are four ways to answer and prepare for the salary expectations question.

 Deflect the question